 As COVID-19 vaccines continue to become available, there may be questions around how the vaccines work.
 One common question is why some of the vaccines require two doses in order to be effective.
-While this may differ from vaccinations for things like the flu, for some FDA-authorized COVID-19 vaccines, a second dose is necessary.
+While this may differ from vaccinations for things like the flu, for some FDA-authorized and approved COVID-19 vaccines, a second dose is necessary.

 In fact, there are several vaccines that require multiple doses to be effective.
 Many children’s vaccines, like Hepatitis B, Polio and Pneumococcal, require two or more doses over time to help boost immunity levels.